Pranav1234567/scRNA-Seq-Pipeline/README.md

 In order to run the pipeline,
 modify the run.sh script by opening it in a text editor, changing the directories listed.
-Then, in the command-line run this script by typing ./run.sh.
+Then, in the command-line run this script by typing ./run.sh [options].

 Currently, this is the way to use the pipeline.
 In the future, I will make this easier, so look out for updates!

+### Options

+ --build --> to build alignment index files (default is to input index files)

 Notes: Making barcodes functionality is configured to produce a set number of barcodes.
 This number can be adjusted in pyscript.py.